esteael/lanadex/README.md

 - 👋 Hi, I’m Lana
-- 👀 Currently working on Letterboxed
+- 👀 Currently working on Letterboxed, bgsi, and LFDB.
-- 🌱 Proficient in Python and Typescript, learning C++
+- 🌱 Proficient in Python, Javascript, and HTML/CSS, currently learning C++
 - 📫 My discord is @midteen